MITComputationalCamera/AndroidCameraApp/README.md

 Similar to CamScanner (https://play.google.com/store/apps/details?id=com.intsig.camscannerhd), you will be adjusting the properties of the camera (flash, scene, color effect), to take a picture of a printed word document, enhance the brightness/contrast of the image to look more like a scan (https://lh3.ggpht.com/jfjr64-6SZpeGOS74xgIGsMvnpCgPLwtCXjB2a9zo5X10Pv_4iZIMm7le1IzR_uYgj4=h900-rw), and save the image onto the device.

-The project above handles starting/stopping the camera for you and just requires you to change the camera parameters and create a method that modifies the brightness/contrast of the bitmap image.
+The project above handles starting/stopping the camera for you and just requires you to change the camera parameters (turn on the flash, macro mode, etc.) and create a method that modifies the brightness/contrast of the bitmap image.
+The "scan" method will trigger when you hit the "snap" button.

 As the code currently stands, it saves the images automatically in your phone's DCIM folder.
 I recommend using an app like ES File Explorer to view the images you've taken with the app (https://play.google.com/store/apps/details?id=com.estrongs.android.pop&hl=en)

 As always, feel free to use the vastness of the internet to your advantage here.
 All external libraries/code are acceptable -- just make sure you understand what you're implementing.

-You only need to modify the code indicated by the //*********** INSERT/MODIFY CODE HERE blocks.
+You only need to modify the code indicated by the `//*********** INSERT/MODIFY CODE HERE` blocks.